LoayMoh99/MinlyLite/mobile_cross/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## To run project:

+- Must have flutter and dart installed.. (min Flutter Version is 2 if you have older version upgrade using `flutter upgrade` )
+- Get the packages from ./pubspec.yaml file using `flutter pub get`

+In mobile:
+- run `flutter run --no-sound-null-safety ` - now it's running on your emulator / attached device

+In web:
+- run `flutter run --no-sound-null-safety -d chrome --web-port=5555 --web-renderer=html` - now it's running on localhost:5555